Website Chat7 min readJanuary 2, 2026

 3. Graceful escalation.
 When the AI isn't confident, it says so and offers a human.
 The alternative — making up an answer — is always worse.

 If you're evaluating tools, any good no-code chatbot platform should implement all four of these by default.
 Before you write a single conversation flow, confirm it does.
+Then test Why Your Website Chat Widget Needs Source Rules before it speaks to visitors.

 How honest AI compounds trust

-Zero-hallucination AI:
+No-made-up-answers AI:

-- Deflection rate climbs over time
+• Automation rate climbs over time

-Hallucinating chatbot:
+Guessing chatbot:

-- They skip it, file tickets directly
+• They skip it, send a message directly

-- Ticket volume increases
+• Message volume increases

 "But we'll miss edge case questions"

-- A wrong answer can cost a customer, a lawsuit, or a PR incident
+• A wrong answer can cost a customer, a lawsuit, or a PR incident

-- A missed question costs one human interaction — and improves your docs
+• A missed question costs one human interaction — and improves your docs

 Three questions to ask any AI chatbot vendor